 While audio branding is considered the new kid ‘round the block in Asia, branded podcast has already made its mark in western markets.
 Akin to blogs, podcasts disseminate information and establish thought-leadership without feeling salesy.
 Through podcast, brands can harness the power of sound to amplify their presence online, extending their brand personality beyond pixels on a page.
 Thereby, enhancing engagement with audiences and building brand awareness in a conversational way.

-As podcast starts to gain traction in Asia, being a first-mover can cut through the clutter, boost target audience reach and raise awareness.
+As podcasts start to gain traction in Asia, being a first-mover can cut through the clutter, boost target audience reach and raise awareness.
 So what should you look out for when you plan podcast content?

 Honing in on a niche